dart-lang/site-www/src/codelabs/dart-cheatsheet_migrated.md

 ### Code example

-Give the Color class a constructor named `Color.black` that sets all three properties to zero.
+Give the `Color` class a constructor named `Color.black` that sets all three properties to zero.

-Ignore all initial errors in the dartpad.
+Ignore all initial errors in the DartPad.

 ```dart:run-dartpad:height-240px:ga_id-named_constructors:null_safety-true
 {$ begin main.dart $}